Public Access : Yes

 - Mandarin Chinese (basic/intermediate)

-Rudolph lives in Tooting with a BBC World Service journalist wife, a son and daughter of primary school age, lots of books and several guitars.
+Rudolph lives in Tooting with his wife, who works in charity communications, a son of secondary school age, a daughter of primary school age, lots of books and several guitars.
 He has travelled in about 30 countries and lived on 3 continents.

 - MP (Sri Lanka) and NT (Sri Lanka) v SSHD EWCA Civ 829: Rudolph was led by Raza Hussain QC for the second appellant, NT, in an appeal against GJ and Others (post-civil war: returnees) Sri Lanka CG.
 He argued NT’s personal appeal, which was allowed and remitted to the Upper Tribunal.